dreamybird/techblog/linux/system/alternatives.md

    I have noticed that people don't use “alternatives mechanism”.
 May be you faced with situation when you have several version of an application and sometimes you must switch version.
    Lately I read instruction where author offers create symlink instead of create an alternative.
 It looks similar but you should use standard mechanism of Linux.
-   In the case I will consider example with clanclang-format.
+   In the case I will consider example with clang-format.

 1.You should determine absolute path of the clang-format
 ```bash